DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - An example of a duress system is a button that sends a distress call
     - Duress systems are useful when personnel are working alone
     - If a duress system is activated accidentally code word(s) can be used to assure responding personnel it was an accident, or omit the word(s) keying an actual response

+**RING PROTECTION**
+Ring 0 The kernel lies within the central ring
+Ring 1 Conceptually contains other operating system components.
+Ring 2 is used for drivers and protocols.
+Ring 3 User-level programs and applications run at 3.
+Note: Rings 0 through 2 run in privileged mode while Ring 3 runs in user mode.
+It is important to note that many modern operating systems do not fully ­implement this model.